 If you are unable to defer your fees for any reason, you should pay the first installment of your fees via the bank before the deadline to protect your course enrolments.
 Contact your College Registrar's office if you encounter problems or have questions.

-To defer your fees, mail or bring a copy of your award letter, a printout of your invoice format from ROSI, and a completed deferral form (available on the Student Accounts website or the Student Accounts Office, 215 Huron Street, 3rd floor, Toronto, ON, M5S 1A2 before August 20, 2013.
+To defer your fees, mail or bring a copy of your award letter, a printout of your invoice format from ROSI, and a completed deferral form (available on the Student Accounts website or the Student Accounts Office, 215 Huron Street, 3rd floor, Toronto, ON, M5S 1A2 before late August 20.

 If for any reason you are eligible for a refund, refund schedules are posted on the Student Accounts website (navigate to "Fall and Winter", then "Fee and Refund Schedules").
 Check the refund dates carefully.

 You may request a refund of the fees by emailing a request to the Office of Student Accounts at firstname.lastname@example.org.
 Before you send your email, check your account balance on ROSI to make sure you have a refund owing.
 You may also wish to set up direct deposit by recording your banking information on ROSI prior to requesting the refund.